dxFeed/dxfeed-graal-cxx-api/README.md

 ### UI

 - [ ] [MarketDepthModelSample](samples/cpp/MarketDepthModelSample/src/main.cpp)
-  demonstrates how to draw a Market Depth using Avalonia UI
+  demonstrates how to draw a Market Depth.
 - [ ] [CandleChartSample](samples/cpp/CandleChartSample/src/main.cpp)
-  demonstrates how to draw a Candlestick Chart using Avalonia UI
+  demonstrates how to draw a Candlestick Chart.
 - [ ] [PriceLevelBookSample](samples/cpp/PriceLevelBookSample/src/main.cpp)
   demonstrates how to compile a price level book (market by price) that aggregates individual orders (market by order)